-Washer dryers combine the cleaning capabilities of a washing machine and the drying power of a tumber dyer in a single, space-saving applicance.
+Washer dryers combine the cleaning capabilities of a washing machine and the drying power of a tumble dyer in a single, space-saving appliance.
 A washer dryer is ideal for smaller households with limited floor space or those whose laundry needs don’t justify a separate washing machine and tumble dryer.

 Buying a washer dryer can be a big investment, so it’s important to carefully choose the right model for your needs.
 The perfect washer-dryer will offer superior cleaning power, effective spinning, fast and thorough drying along with cheap running costs and reliability.